tamtran4869/sql_challenge/Balanced_tree/solutions.md

 ```
 ![image](https://user-images.githubusercontent.com/114192113/212568378-367e39d5-0427-41da-afa4-bced06e6fbf8.png)

-Comment:
+**Comment**
 Discount ammounts accounted for more than 10% of total revenue.
+The company should be considered this percentage to make sure the expected ROI.

 #### Transaction Analysis
 1. How many unique transactions were there?